-The Consolidated entity derives rental revenue from Finance and Operating leases.
+The consolidated entity derives revenue from finance and operating leases.

 Finance leases arise where substantially all of the risks and benefits incidental to ownership of the leased asset pass to the lessee.
-Finance lease revenue is recognised at the time the rental contract is entered into based on the present value of the minimum lease payments, with interest income recognised over the life of the lease.
+Finance lease sales revenue is recognised at the time the rental contract is entered into based on the fair value of the leased item, with interest income recognised over the life of the lease.